grampc/pygrampc/README.md

 # PyGRAMPC

 PyGRAMPC is a Python interface for the GRAMPC solver build by pybind11.
-It features at least the same functionality as the Matlab interface.
-For questions regarding GRAMPC refer to the [grampc](https://github.com/grampc/grampc) repository.
+It features the same functionality as the Matlab interface.
+For questions regarding GRAMPC please refer to the [grampc](https://github.com/grampc/grampc) repository.

 ## Features